dlstreamer/pipeline-server/docs/defining_pipelines.md

 (`GStreamer` or `FFmpeg`).
 Templates use the `source`, `destination` and `parameters` sections of an incoming pipeline `request` to customize the source, destination and behavior of a pipeline implemented in an underlying framework.
-The Video Analytics Serving `pipeline_manager` and framework specific modules `gstreamer_pipeline` and `ffmpeg_pipeline` provide default handling for typical `source` and `destination` options.
+The Pipeline Server `pipeline_manager` and framework specific modules `gstreamer_pipeline` and `ffmpeg_pipeline` provide default handling for typical `source` and `destination` options.